fscarazzato/fscarazzato.github.io/_pages/research.md

 These findings suggest that increasing vegetation in the vicinity of schools is a valid policy recommendation to soften the adverse impacts of extreme heat on adverse educational outcomes, and adapt to expected long-term changes in climate. </font>

-Ongoing projects
+Ongoing Projects
 ------

-- **How Elastic is the Aggregate Demand for Electricity?
-Evidence from a Hydropower-Rich Country** (*Short paper, available upon request*)

-- **Hydropower and Market Power: Resource Extraction under Limited Transmission Capacity**
+- **Hydropower and Market Power: Resource Extraction under Limited Transmission Capacity**.